SAGLAMENES/SAGLAMENES/README.md

 * 🌍  I'm based in Istanbul-Erzurum
 * ✉️  You can contact me at [enessaglamofficial@gmail.com](mailto:enessaglamofficial@gmail.com)
-* 🧠  I'm learning Swift-German-Russian
+* 🧠  I'm learning Swift

 ### Skills